Active Learning for Crowd-Sourced Databases: Experimental Results

 \subsubsection{Sentiment Analysis}

-Popular microblogging web-sites such as Twitter have become rich sources of data for sentiment analysis (a.k.a. opinion mining)~\cite{sentiment-twitter}.
-As an example, a analyst might can ask questions such as ``how many of the tweets that mention iPhone have a positive or negative sentiment?''.
-Training accurate classifiers requires a sufficient amount of accurately labeled data, and with over hundreds of million of daily tweets, asking the crowd to label all of them is infeasible.
-In this experiment, we show that with our active learning algorithms, with as little as $1$K-$3$K crowd-labeled tweets, we can achieve very high accuracy and F1-measure on a corpus of $10$K-$100$K unlabeled tweets.
+Microblogging sites such as Twitter provide rich datasets for sentiment analysis~\cite{sentiment-twitter}, where analysts can ask questions such as ``how many of the tweets mentioning iPhone have a positive or negative sentiment?''
+Training accurate classifiers requires sufficient accurately labeled data, and with millions of daily tweets, it is too costly to ask the crowd to label all of them.
+In this experiment, we show that our AL algorithms, with as few as $1$K-$3$K crowd-labeled tweets, can achieve very high accuracy and F1-measure on a corpus of $10$K-$100$K unlabeled tweets.
+We randomly chose these tweets from an online corpus\footnote{http://twittersentiment.appspot.com} that provides ground truth labels for the tweets, with equal numbers of positive and negative-sentiment tweets.
+We obtained crowd labels ({\it positive}, {\it negative}, {\it neutral}, or {\it vague/unknown}) for each tweet from $3$ different workers.

-We randomly chose $100$K tweets from an online corpus\footnote{http://twittersentiment.appspot.com} that provides ground truth labels for the tweets, with equal number of positive and negative-sentiment tweets.
-To obtain crowd labels, we obtained labels ( {\it positive}, {\it negative}, {\it neutral}, or {\it vague/unknown}) for each tweet from $5$ different workers.
-Figure~\ref{fig:tweets-fmeasures} shows the results for using $3$K initially labeled data points in the $100$K dataset in the upfront setting.
+Figure~\ref{fig:tweets-fmeasures} shows the results for using $1$K initially labeled data points with the $100$K dataset in the upfront setting.
 The results confirm that the upfront scenario is best handled by our \ete Algorithm.
-Here, the \ete, \un and \smd algorithms improve the average F1-measure of the baseline model by $11\%$, $9\%$ and $5\%$, respectively.
-Also, \ete increases baseline's AUCLOG by $4\%$.
-All three active learning algorithms reduce the number of required questions to achieve a given accuracy or F1 dramatically.
-In comparison to the baseline, \ete, \un, and \smd reduce the number of questions by factors of $46\times$, $32\times$, and $27\times$, respectively.
+Here, the \ete, \un and \smd algorithms improve the average F1-measure of the baseline model by $11\verb= Also, \ete increases baseline's AUCLOG by $4\verb= to the baseline, \ete, \un, and \smd reduce the number of questions by factors of $46\times$, $32\times$, and $27\times$, respectively.

+Figure~\ref{fig:tweets-iter-fmeasure-brew} shows similar results for using $1$K initially labeled tweets with the $10$K dataset but in the iterative setting.
+The results confirm that the iterative scenario is best handled by our \un algorithm, which even improves on Brew et al. algorithm \cite{al-sentiment}, which is a domain-specific AL designed for sentiment analysis.
+Here, the \un, \ete, and Brew et al. algorithms improve the average F1-measure of the baseline model by $9\verb= Also, \un increases baseline's AUCLOG by $4\verb= In comparison to the baseline, \un, \ete, and Brew et al. reduce the number of questions by factors of $5.38\times$, $1.76\times$, and $4.87\times$, respectively.
+Again, the savings are expectedly modest compared to the upfront scenario.